Find out how cervical cancer treatment might affect your sex life.

 Hormone replacement therapy (HRT)

 There is no reason why you shouldn't take HRT if you want to, if your treatment causes an early menopause.
-HRT does not affect cervical cancer one way or the other and most doctors are happy to prescribe it.
+HRT doesn't affect cervical cancer and most doctors are happy to prescribe it.

 Other effects of radiotherapy

 The radiotherapy that you have for cervical cancer is quite intensive.
 It can cause a number of side effects.
-These are:
+These can include:

 - vaginal dryness